SachiDutta/OnlinePetShop/README.md

 > This project is simply based on an online pet shop website where anyone can browse, learn, and choose their pets.

 ## Features
 - Home page with pet categories
 - JavaScript-based interactive UI
 - CSS styling for better design

+## Setup Instructions
+1. Clone the repository
+2. Open `index.html` in your browser

 ## The ss of the interface :